urethral sounding and sounding toys

 For sounds made from silicone, opt for a water-based lubricant that is glycerin-free.
 Although it may require more frequent application, it is compatible with silicone toys and also easier to clean up than silicone-based lube.
 If your sounding implements are made from metal, you can try a silicone-based lube, but keep in mind that it may stay in the urethra longer, which can increase your risk of a UTI.

 Pro tip: You may be able to reduce your risk of UTI or other urethral infections by peeing right before and after sounding.
-If you are particularly sensitive or just want to be as careful as possible, the safest option for sounding lube is one that is sterile, such as Surgilube or Wicked Simply Aqua
+If you are particularly sensitive or just want to be as careful as possible, the safest option for sounding lube is one that is sterile, such as Surgilube or Wicked Simply Aqua.

 Toy Cleaner